CaptainStack/gatsby-static-template/README.md

 # Site metadata
 Site metadata such as the thumbnail image and description are managed by ReactHelmet and inserted into the site from the ```<Head>``` component (which resides in ```<Layout>```).

+# Theming
+Site theming is done through the `.scss` files in /styles.
+Sitewide styles like theme colors are best stored in constants.scss while most other styles are in styles.scss.
+If styles starts.scss getting long or overly complicated then component styles can be refactored into their own .scss file, as seen with header.scss.